-In May 2017, the Port became the first Port in California to receive a Green Marine Certification.
+In May 2017, the Port became the first Port in California to receive a Green Marine Certification for its CY2016 efforts in sustainability.
 Established in 2007, Green Marine is a voluntary, transparent and inclusive initiative that addresses key environmental issues through its 14 performance indicators focusing on the European and North American maritime transportation industry.
 The program stems from the maritime industry's voluntary initiative to go above and beyond environmental regulatory requirements.
 The Green Marine program's unique character derives from the support being earned from more than 150 participating maritime facilities and agencies.
 Green Marine's metrics and their results are independently verified and released to the public.
-The Port recertified its membership in Green Marine in spring 2021.
+The Port recertifies its membership in Green Marine every spring, and this last certification which included an in person third party audit and verification, the Port achieved its highest scores ever, with a nearly perfect score, achieving the highest possible score in six of the seven performance indicators.